Stay abreast of COVID-19 information and developments here

 (You can watch a recording of David providing an overview of global and local financial markets during the second quarter of this year here.)

 The formation of the GNU is a pivotal moment in South Africa’s democracy.
-History – particularly in Africa – has shown that the ‘revolutionary’ party which takes power post-colonialism or after a military coup is typically unwilling to give up that power to rival parties or to form coalitions.
+History – particularly in Africa – has shown that the ‘revolutionary’ party that takes power after colonialism or a military coup is typically unwilling to give up that power to rival parties or to form coalitions.
 Unlike our continental peers, however, South Africa has continued to have free and fair elections – the foundation of democracy.

 Unfortunately, the years before Ramaphosa took over the reins as president were marked by endemic corruption at all levels of government.
 Before he could get South Africa and its government moving in the right direction, our president’s main challenges were to crack down on corruption and crime, and to implement structural reforms to halt the country’s downward economic trajectory.